Informations

 Applications

 All applications for Student Housing are made online, on our website www.bn.is.
 The application form is under “Application” on the left margin.
 Students can apply all year around.
-All students can apply.
+All students can apply but go on the waiting list according to schools and studies.

 Waiting lists